Keys & Locks

 Imagine if the keys & locks in your company could talk to you!
 If you could control who went where and at what time, received regular information updates and changed the access privileges at the click of a button.

-With a fully supported software integration for audit trail and adding or deleting of keys remotely, CyberLock is an easy to use custom designed electronic key system that can suit any application in a cost effective way.
+With a fully supported software integration for audit trail and adding or deleting of keys remotely, CyberLock is an easy to use custom-designed electronic key system that can suit any application cost-effectively.

 an instant information exchange determines whether the key has access to that specific lock.
 Whether access is granted or denied, the time of the event and the unique ID of the key used is stored in both the lock and the key.